• Skip to primary navigation

 Imagine standing on a Lego brick.
 If you stand on a large brick, it will probably hurt.
 If you stand on a smaller brick with the same force it will hurt more as the pressure is greater!

 Snowshoes are usually very wide.
-This is to reduce the pressure on the snow so it sinks less as people walk on it.
+This reduces the pressure on the snow, so the shoe sinks less as people walk over the snow.

 Pressure and Eggs